Kim Aikman

 Writer

-Kim Aikman is a writer and printmaker, living in Walyalup (Fremantle), Western Australia, with her husband and four children.
+Kim Anneli Aikman is a writer, living in Walyalup (Fremantle), Western Australia, with her husband and four children.

-Kim has a BA (Hons) in English from the University of Nottingham and a MSc in Creative Writing from the University of Edinburgh.
-She has also studied editing, publishing, fiction writing, journalism, and scriptwriting, and is presently working towards a Master of Arts (Literature & Writing) at Deakin University.
+Kim holds a BA in English Studies from the University of Nottingham and a MSc in Creative Writing from the University of Edinburgh.
+She has also studied editing, publishing, fiction writing, journalism, and scriptwriting, and is presently on the cusp of completing a Master of Arts (Literature & Writing) at Deakin University.